SakoDroid/telego/README.md

 #### **Files**

 You can get informations of a file that is stored in telegram servers and download it into your computer by calling **`GetFile`** method.
 If you want to download the file, pass true for *download* argument of the method.
-The below example downloads a received sticker from the user and saves it into the given file (read full docuemntation of the method for more information) :
+The below example downloads a received sticker from the user and saves it into the given file (read full documentation of the method for more information) :

 ```
 //Receives upadate